5 Common Ways to Tender Freight: a Head-to-Head Comparison

 Written by James Gieske

-James is a sales manager with ATS Logistics and has been since 2017.
-In his role, he assists sales representatives with developing their book of business, establishing business with new accounts and resolving customer issues.
+James is a sales director with ATS Logistics and has been since the start of 2024.
+In his role, he assists sales representatives with developing their book of business, establishing business with new accounts, and resolving customer issues.
 With ATS since 2014, James has been in the transportation industry for a decade in both sales and operations-related roles.

 Get the Latest Content Straight to Your Inbox!